 - Effectively addresses the challenge of preparing a community for the impacts from climate change.

-- Supports low income communities/communities of color with limited resources.
+- Supports low-income communities/communities of concern with limited resources.

 - Innovative, creative and encourages collaboration.